Last updated on March 6th, 2019 at 03:46 pm

 There’s so much to share about the importance of antioxidants to our health.
 There just might be another post coming soon.
 Several people have asked about curcumin, so I’ll be sharing a post about it’s antioxidant and anti-inflammatory properties soon too.
 Someone else was curious about our metabolism and aging.

 Having had health issues that I’ve transformed in my own life, I’m committed to sharing information to support others to live their most vital and healthy selves.
 Do you have health goals you’re committed to reaching?
 You’re invited to a complimentary health consultation where we’ll work together to design your personalized health plan!
-You can start with the USANA True Health Assessment or just email me to set up a time to talk!
+Just email me to set up a time to talk!
 To your health…

 p.s.
 Please let me know if there are any other health topics you’re curious about.